DataDog/hiring-engineers/answers.md

 import random
 *to sample a random value*

-from flask import Flask, render_template, request, json, redirect, url_for *Flask: A python Framework for creating web applications render_template : Library used to render the template files
+from flask import Flask, render_template, request, json, redirect, url_for *Flask: A python Framework for creating web applications, render_template : Library used to render the template files,
-json: used to return json data
+json: used to return json data,
-request: Library used to read the posted values for the logging and signing up
+request: Library used to read the posted values for the logging and signing up,
-redirect: redirects to a url
+redirect: redirects to a url,
 url_for: generates an endpoint for the provided method*

 from werkzeug import generate_password_hash, check_password_hash
 *To create a hashed password*

 import os
 *To interact with the operating system*

 from time import time
 *To have the current time*

 from datadog import statsd
-*Use Statsd, a Python client for DogStatsd*
+*Python client for DogStatsd*